treasure-data/treasure-boxes/td_load/gcs/README.md

 # Workflow: td_load example (Google Cloud Storage)

-This example workflow ingests data in daily basis, using [Treasure Data's Data Connector for Google Cloud Storage](https://docs.treasuredata.com/display/public/INT/Google+Cloud+Storage+Import+Integration) with [td_load](https://docs.digdag.io/operators.html#td-load-treasure-data-bulk-loading) operator.
+This example workflow ingests data in daily basis, using [Treasure Data's Data Connector for Google Cloud Storage (CLI)](https://docs.treasuredata.com/display/public/INT/Google+Cloud+Storage+Import+Integration+CLI) with [td_load](https://docs.digdag.io/operators.html#td-load-treasure-data-bulk-loading) operator.

 The workflow also uses [Secrets](https://docs.treasuredata.com/display/public/PD/Setting+Workflow+Secrets+from+the+Command+Line) feature, so that you don't have to include your database credentials to your workflow files.